 Limited model options

-However, while renting, you are typically restricted to whichever type of water softener the rental provider offers.
+While renting, you are typically restricted to whichever type of water softener the rental provider offers.
 You may not have the same freedom to select the best model for your needs.

 Pre-owned systems

-Factors to Consider Before You Rent a Water Softener
+Factors to Consider

-Do you live in a rented apartment?
+Do you live in a rented home?

-Many people who live in apartments or other types of rented property prefer to rent a water softening system rather than purchase one.
-If you do not own the home you live in, having your own water softener installed and perhaps having to move it down the line may not make sense.
+If you don’t own the home you live in, having your own water softener installed and perhaps having to move it down the line may not make sense.
 This is especially true if your next home will be larger than your current one.
-You should be able to easily cancel your service if and when you move.
-If the company in question makes it difficult to cancel service, find a different company.

-Renters may benefit from purchasing a water softener in several instances.
-If you do not expect your household size or water demands to change in the future, you may buy a water water softener and have an experienced plumber disconnect and reinstall it if and when you move.
-Of course, if you do decide to buy, you’ll need to discuss your plans with your landlord and get their approval before water softener installation.
+If you don’t expect your household size or water demands to change in the future, you can buy a water softener and disconnect and reinstall it if and when you move.

 How long do you plan to stay in your current home?

 If you own your house but plan to move out soon, renting a water softener may appear to be the best alternative.
 Since a rented water softener requires little to no commitment, you can simply discontinue the service when you move.
-However, if you consider the worth of your current property, improving it with a decent water softener may make it more enticing to potential buyers.

 Water softener rental cost vs purchase price

-Water softener prices start at $500 and rise depending on the size and features of the unit.
-If you have a small apartment and use less water, a low-cost water softener may be appropriate for you.
-You may need a more expensive system depending on the size of your home and the number of people in your household.
+Water softener prices start at $500 for the most basic (and probably ineffective) model and rise depending on the size and features of the unit.
+If you have a small apartment with mildly hard water and you don’t use a lot of water, a low-cost water softener may be appropriate for you.

 Similarly, if you want to rent, the cost will be determined by the size of the water softener required.
 A leased system would typically cost between $25 and $50 each month, for a total annual cost of $300 to $600.
-Buying a water softener will be less expensive in the long run than renting one.

 How much water softener maintenance are you willing to take on?

-One of the most appealing aspects of renting a water softener is that the provider will handle any necessary maintenance.
-They will send a specialist to fix any problems that arise, and the expenses are normally covered by the rental contract.
 One disadvantage is that the rental unit is likely to be older, used, and in need of additional maintenance.
 Even if the service is covered, having to deal with continuous maintenance issues may be inconvenient.
 This can usually be minimized by the monthly delivery and changing of the tank.

 If you opt to buy a water softener, you can keep repair and maintenance costs low by choosing a high-quality unit that is well made, low maintenance, and designed to ensure a long service life.
 Confident in the efficiency of its product, the right water softener manufacturer will provide an exceptional warranty for your unit.